 Genre: Simulation / Management / Strategy

 In this game you are a game developer.
-You start in a garage with little money and abilities.
+You start out in a garage with little money and abilities.
 The country you'll choose at the beginning will give you a different small bonus depending on which one you choose.
 After collecting some experience you will be able to buy additional rooms.
 To cover marketing, support and research you'll have to hire soon some more people for your company.
-While your main goal will be to produce a game you can earn money by taking smaller jobs such as contract work from other companies to pay your employees till you earn enough by own productions.
+While your main goal will be to produce a game you can earn money by taking smaller jobs such as contract work from other companies to pay your employees till you earn enough by your own productions.

 The game is quite solid and runs smoothly.
 The graphics are in comic style.
 The developers should make it more understandable why some games get a hit and others not, because this is not really that recognizable.
 The choice of specialists and technical improvement, researched features and training on employees have a direct influence on the fail or success of a genre.
 But it seems to be more important how the weightage at sliders like graphic, sound, story, game-play is placed when developing a game.
-Without a guide how to do that you can easily get lost because the concept is pretty complex.
+Without a guide how to do that you can easily get lost, because the concept is pretty complex.
 Once you have successfully produced your own game in your own factory you can also develop a game console.

-The game is absolutely self-explaining and easy to handle.
+The gameplay is absolutely self-explaining and easy to handle.
 As soon as you earned enough money you can move with your company to a bigger building, improve the offices and add new specialisation rooms.
 The only thing we can criticise is that the graphics and sounds could be a bit nicer, more different music would be less boring, but that is now really rather a matter of personal taste.
-Also we noticed that a nearby build toilet gets just ignored and the workers still run to the one farer away and first build.
+Also we noticed that a nearby build toilet gets just ignored and the workers still run to the one farer away that got first build.
 Despite such little bugs the game is still a lot of fun if you like management simulators.